KazDragon/terminalpp/README.md

 These are combined into Terminal++'s fundamental type, terminalpp::element.

 The library's primary abstraction is the terminal class, which is a container for all the operations one might want to do on it.
-Because the terminal is unaware whether you are sending data to the console or over a network connection, it uses a type-erased "channel" concept onto which these operations are mapped.
-This concept aligns closely with telnetpp::session, serverpp::tcp_socket and consolepp::console in the Telnet++, Server++ and Console++ libraries for easy integration.
+Because the terminal does not know whether you are sending data to the console, over a network connection or into a file, it uses a type-erased "channel" concept onto which these operations are mapped.
+This concept aligns closely with telnetpp::session, serverpp::tcp_socket and consolepp::console in the Telnet++, Server++ and Console++ libraries, respectively, for easier integration.
 Terminal++ also provides stdout_channel, which can serve for programs who do not require asynchronous input.
-This is used in the examples below.
+This use of this is demonstrated in the examples below.

 # Strings

 terminalpp::elements can be collected together using the terminalpp::string class.
 It has several constructors for different uses.
 For example, one of the constructors takes a std::string and an attribute to apply to all those characters for when you want something like print out a single red error message.
-In addition, there are the user-defined literal suffixes _ts (terminal string) and _ets (encoded terminal string) to help construct more complicated strings
+In addition, there are the user-defined literal suffixes _ts (terminal string) and _ets (encoded terminal string) to help construct more complex strings.

 [Hello, World! project](examples/hello_world)
 ```cpp